 How did FIDM help prepare you for your career?
 FIDM gave me the proper tools and the basic knowledge of manufacturing clothes.
 I would say FIDM is what you make of it and how you use your time there.
 I am very blessed with the teachers I learned from and the networks I gained.
 I came back to gain a better understanding in the business side of things.

 What are your ultimate career goals?
 To become a known fashion designer and part of a house of fashion.
 Another goal and dream is to be one of the top manufacturing companies in the world.

 Who or what inspires you?
 My family inspires me the most.
 My parents and my sister are my everything.
 I would like to say music is a huge component as well.
 I am a huge '90s hip-hop head and always will be.
 The designers Nigo, Heidi Slimane, and Ralph Lauren have molded me over the years.

-Categories: Business Management, Fashion, Designer, Apparel Industry Management, Menswear, Alumni, Students, Interview
+Categories: Business Management, Fashion, Designer, Apparel Industry Management, Menswear, Alumni News, Student News, Interview

 Seven graduates were recently honored at a reception and exhibition of their menswear collections, celebrating the first graduating class of FIDM's Advanced Study Program in Menswear.
 Over 200 menswear industry associates, family and friends of the graduate … Read More

 DEBUT and DECA Graduate Johnathan Webster worked for Oumlil, Helmut Lang, Theory, and Theysken's Theory before striking out on his own with J. Webster, a new menswear collection dedicated to bridging the gap between traditional tailoring and contemporary sm … Read More

 The New York Times' commitment to menswear was illustrated in last week's report on the trend to roomier, more fluid men's suits.
 With kinetic photos of dancers from New York City Ballet— gorgeous men literally dancing in suits—the paper reports an annual g … Read More